awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 | \(Private virtual interface only\) Jumbo frames | The maximum transmission unit \(MTU\) of packets over AWS Direct Connect\.
 The default is 1500\.
 Setting the MTU of a virtual interface to 9001 \(jumbo frames\) can cause an update to the underlying physical connection if it wasn't updated to support jumbo frames\.
 Updating the connection disrupts network connectivity for all virtual interfaces associated with the connection for up to 30 seconds\.
 Jumbo frames apply only to propagated routes from AWS Direct Connect\.
 If you add static routes to a route table that point to your virtual private gateway, then traffic routed through the static routes is sent using 1500 MTU\.
 To check whether a connection or virtual interface supports jumbo frames, select it in the AWS Direct Connect console and find Jumbo frame capable on the virtual interface General configuration page\. |
 | \(Transit virtual interface only\) Jumbo frames | The maximum transmission unit \(MTU\) of packets over AWS Direct Connect\.
 The default is 1500\.
 Setting the MTU of a virtual interface to 8500 \(jumbo frames\) can cause an update to the underlying physical connection if it wasn't updated to support jumbo frames\.
 Updating the connection disrupts network connectivity for all virtual interfaces associated with the connection for up to 30 seconds\.
 Jumbo frames apply only to propagated routes from AWS Direct Connect\.
 If you add static routes to a route table that point to your transit gateway, then traffic routed through the static routes is sent using 1500 MTU\.
 To check whether a connection or virtual interface supports jumbo frames, select it in the AWS Direct Connect console and find Jumbo frame capable on the virtual interface General configuration page\. |

-AWS requests additional information from you if your public prefixes or ASNs belong to an ISP or network carrier\.
+We request additional information from you if your public prefixes or ASNs belong to an ISP or network carrier\.
 This can be a document using an official company letterhead or an email from the company's domain name verifying that the network prefix/ASN may be used by you\.

 For private virtual interface and public virtual interfaces, the maximum transmission unit \(MTU\) of a network connection is the size, in bytes, of the largest permissible packet that can be passed over the connection\.
 The MTU of a virtual private interface can be either 1500 or 9001 \(jumbo frames\)\.
 The MTU of a transit virtual interface can be either 1500 or 8500 \(jumbo frames\)\.
 You can specify the MTU when you create the interface or update it after you create it\.
 Setting the MTU of a virtual interface to 8500 \(jumbo frames\) or 9001 \(jumbo frames\) can cause an update to the underlying physical connection if it wasn't updated to support jumbo frames\.
 Updating the connection disrupts network connectivity for all virtual interfaces associated with the connection for up to 30 seconds\.
 To check whether a connection or virtual interface supports jumbo frames, select it in the AWS Direct Connect console and find **Jumbo Frame Capable** on the **Summary** tab\.